AnimaVR/TOKENIZER-BytePairEncoderDecoder-ModelTrainer-CSharp/README.md

 **You need to either move input.txt into the built program folder or add your own data to be able to train your own model, this model is then used to encode into train.bin and val.bin binary files to use to train an LLM or similar""

-Sticks with UTF-8 thoughout, counts spaces as a token.
-More work to be done to have spaces be part of character tokens (coming soon tm).
+Sticks with UTF-8 thoughout, does not count spaces as a token unless you change the type of encoding.
+Work to be done to have spaces be part of character tokens.

 1. Take some .txt
 2. Train the model on it